Senegal national under-23 football team

-Senegal national under-23 football team (also known as Senegal Olympic, Senegal U-23) represents Senegal in international football competitions in the Olympic Games and the CAF U-23 Championship.
+The Senegal national under-23 football team (also known as Senegal Olympic, Senegal U-23) represents Senegal in international football competitions in the Olympic Games and the CAF U-23 Championship.
 The selection is limited to players under the age of 23 but the Olympics allows for the addition of up to three overage players.
 The team is controlled by the Senegalese Football Federation.
 Senegal made its first appearance in football at the 2012 Olympics in London.